Bendat/jest-automation/packages/jest-automation/docs/cucumber/Configuration/2_flags.md

 ### enableLoggingGroups()

 Enables logging groups.
-When enabled, logs will be indented and unindented as tests and steps complete, making it easier to understand the execution of your test.
+When enabled, logs will be indented and un-indented as tests and steps complete, making it easier to understand the execution of your test.